 - Lower resolution graphics were more appropriate for animation, because you could page through up to eight screens like a flip book.
 This is Eugene Vasconi’s Holiday Hearth from December 1986.

-- Four more pages with the topic The Rainbow magazine, and other related pages
+- Five more pages with the topic The Rainbow magazine, and other related pages